In the heart of Cambridgeshire

 Once we are back racing, we have many fabulous feature days for you to enjoy.

 Are you a racing enthusiast wanting to enjoy an access all areas experience?
 Then our Go Racing Racedays are for you, with tickets being just £10 when booked in advance and £15 on the day.
 Enjoy a variety of bars and food outlets or why not take advantage of our Peterborough Chase Restaurant with stunning views across the course.

-Featuring bags of free children’s entertainment including an inflatable fun fair, treasure hunts and kids races on the track.
+Featuring free children’s entertainment including an inflatable fun fair, treasure hunts and kids races on the track.
 Not forgetting appearances from popular children’s characters throughout the afternoon.
 All this combined that with some exciting horse racing and you’re on for a winner!

 All about the Ladies

 Visitors can choose between our fabulous Ladies’ Evening in May and Winter Ladies’ Day in November.
 There is every incentive to dress up on both occasions, with Style Awards prizes handed out for the best dressed.
 They each provide ideal opportunities to come racing with partners and friends.
 Look out for our tailored packages available at both of these feature meetings.